-My son is totally polite and he makes friends easily and he’s a very good kid.
-But he turned 15 this year and it’s like some switch went off or something.
-He can be rude, he’s into a bunch of short-term fads and he’s doesn’t seem to have any grasp whatsoever on the concept of consequences.
+My son is polite and he makes friends easily.
+He’s always been a very good kid.
+But he turned 15 this year and it’s like some switch went off.
+He can be rude.
+He’s into a bunch of short-term fads that he stops as fast as he starts them.
+And he’s doesn’t seem to grasp the idea of consequences.
 What happened to my baby and how do I get him back?

-If you want me to find your son, I can do that.
-He only appears to be hiding.
-He is the good boy you raised.
-But he still has to develop.
-None of us are ever done, especially a teenager.
+If you want me to help you to find your good son, I believe I can do that.
+And he’s still the good boy you raised.
+He’s just in a stage of development, as we all are.
+None of us are ever done.
+Especially a teenager.

 It’s one of the hardest parts about parenting.
 After all you’ve done for them, they’re disrespecting you in your own home —the one you work so hard to pay for.
-But while you may not remember it that way, you put some literal or figurative parent through something similar.
-So you just have to listen knowing that they’re talking to a person and world that won’t exist in a few months.
-So there’s no need to battle him.
-Trust that you’ve instilled good qualities in him and watch for them to emerge.
-Encourage them.
-Welcome them.
-Celebrate them.
-And he and you will both be fine.
+But while we all may not remember it that way, each of us put some literal or figurative parent through something similar.
+So don’t think you’re failing.

 As you watch him struggling and battling, think of the lessons you taught as being more like you taught him how to sail.
 And now he’s soloing in blue water for the first time.
 So don’t be surprised if he capsizes a few times before getting his sea legs.
 You’ll know how well you did as a parent by how quickly he recovers.